nats-io/nsc/nsc2_releasenotes.md

 ## NSC 2.2

 **WARNING**: This release of NSC is only compatible with [nats-server 2.2 or better](https://github.com/nats-io/nats-server/releases/tag/v2.2.0).
-The dramatic version increase is to help mapping compatible versions between `nats-server` and `nsc`.
+The dramatic version increase is to help map compatible versions of `nats-server` and `nsc`.

 **NGS Compatibility Notice**: Please continue to use [nsc 0.5.0](https://github.com/nats-io/nsc/releases/tag/0.5.0) to manage your NGS service configurations.
 An NGS release compatible with `nsc 2.2.0` will be available soon.